SrMotion/srmotion-proxy/README.md

-# Growtopia enet proxy edited by SrMotion#1337
+# Growtopia enet proxy edited by SrMotion#8649
 Growtopia enet proxy that allows modification and viewing of packets, and creation of new ones.

+## Don't add me in discord for help with compiling/adding feature/some simple thing with proxy or you will get instantly blocked
 ## How to use
 * Does not need separate http server